 Lew Harriman, author of the design guide and director of research and

 (May 25, 2004) Study Links

 Mold to Some Ailments

 Scientific evidence links

-buildings to asthma symptoms in some asthmatics as well as to coughing,
+homes and other buildings to asthma symptoms in some asthmatics as well

-wheezing and other upper respiratory tract symptoms in otherwise
+as to coughing, wheezing and other upper respiratory tract symptoms in

-available evidence does not support an association between either
+Academies.
+The available evidence does not support an association

-interior dampness or mold and the wide range of other health complaints
+between either interior dampness or mold and the wide range of other

 (May 25, 2004) Mold, Other